osp-ottogroup/movex-cdc/README.md

 ## Usage
 MOVEX Change Data Capture is offered as a single compact Docker image.

+The latest build of master branch is available by:<br/>
+`docker pull registry.gitlab.com/otto-group-solution-provider/movex-cdc:master`

+Production ready releases are tagged like 'prod_x.xx' and can be pulled by:<br/>
+`docker pull registry.gitlab.com/otto-group-solution-provider/movex-cdc:prod_x.xx`

 ## Support
 If you have bug reports or questions please file an issue inside the product or mail to Peter.Ramm@ottogroup.com.